At a Glance

-Note: If you are on the Advanced or Ultimate edition of the flexible usage-based plan, you can schedule Live Conversations at 30, 60, 90, or 120 minutes.
+Note: If you are on the Advanced or Ultimate edition of the Flex plan, you can schedule Live Conversations at 30, 60, 90, or 120 minutes.

 You can edit your availability after you've created a Live Conversation study.
 Delete times that have previously been marked as available or add more availability if sessions do not fill.
 We will let you know if there is no longer enough availability to fill your sessions by displaying this in your dashboard.

 Once a session has been confirmed, you can add additional members of your team as observers by sharing the Invite observers link.

 At the scheduled time of the session, you as the moderator log in using your link.
 Anyone who has the observers link can also click to join the session.

 Please note: the session will start when the moderator (using the host link) signs in.
 Until then, the Join button will be grayed out for observers.